 Since the reestablishment of the Jewish state, some feel that Tishah b’Av and other fasts associated with the destruction of Jerusalem have lost their meaning and should be discontinued.
 Notwithstanding the change in the political terrain for modern day Israel and Jews throughout the world, we should remember past tragic events, whether to maintain continuity with the past or, as the Rambam explains, as a constant stimulus for repentance and good deeds.

-The materials — which will be expanded throughout the year — will include biblical, rabbinic and historical material, poetry, essays, memoirs, and art.
+The materials include biblical, rabbinic and historical material, poetry, essays, memoirs, and art.
 Choose whatever topic interests you; adapt the materials and make them your own.
 You might decide to use some of the topics such as resilience, hope and healing as full blown programs, inviting in your clergy or other professionals as moderators.
 Some topics might serve as a trigger for your meetings, just short study pieces to engage and enrich.

 This year provides us with an outstanding opportunity to reconnect our members with a religious observance that is often regarded as mystifying and distant.
 By looking at issues pertaining to Tishah b’Av through a contemporary lens, we maintain this observance as one that is both relevant and emotionally enriching.